christianalfoni/christianalfoni.com/articles/taking-immer-one-step-further.md

 1. We wrap the defined action from the developer
 2. We have a global reference to an Immer draft that is accessible by the action.
 This draft might be updated several times through async execution inside the action and other actions
-3. We create a Proxy which wraps proxies to the current global draft.
+3. We create a Proxy which wraps the current global draft.
 This allows us to intercept access to the draft so that we can make sure we always have a new draft available for the next async change
 4. We finalize the draft as soon as the action is done executing.
 If it returns a promise (async/await), we wait for that promise to resolve to stop creating any new drafts

 This is pretty much it.
 In addition we are able to produce quite a bit of debugging data.
 First of all we know what action has been triggered and with the proxy we know exactly what kind of mutations you are performing to the draft.